Animal welfare in Nazi Germany: Hunting in Nazi Germany

 Many of those who devoted their working hours to slaughtering people, preferred to spend their leisure hours hunting animals.
 Hitler himself said in a conversation on September 7, 1942 that hunting for German officers is like jewelry for women.
 At a meeting held by Martin Bormann, Hitler's secretary, with the Nazi governors in early 1942, the Gauleiters were so eager to tell their hunting stories that Bormann was unable to conduct a discussion of the serious issues at hand.
 On July 21, 1941, the SS officer and member of the Einsatzkommando, Felix Landau, noted in his diary: "The men got a day off, and some of them went hunting."
 At times the hunting of animals could develop into the killing of Jews.
-The Hocker Album shows images of the Nazi staff of Auschwitz engaging in hunting at their leisure time.
+The Höcker Album shows images of the Nazi staff of Auschwitz engaging in hunting at their leisure time.

 The American conservationist Aldo Leopold visited Germany in 1935 and said: "Every acre of forestland in Germany, whether state or privately owned, is cropped for game."
 After the occupation of Poland, its forests became hunting grounds for the Germans.

 The Nazi regime encouraged whaling.
 Under Hitler's rule, Germany became for the first time in its history a nation that engaged in whaling on a large scale, and Germany's share of whaling in the Antarctic increased from 2% in 1934 to 19% in 1937.
 Hitler even claimed in 1942 that the whaling industry could provide more products to the German economy, and that it was important to continue developing it.